 What is a return policy?

 A return policy is a set of rules that merchants establish to manage how customers return or exchange unwanted or defective products that they’ve previously purchased or received as a gift.
-Return policies are considered an extension of the customer service that a merchant provides–the best ones are customer-centric and flexible to each case’s unique circumstances.

 How to write a return policy

-Each retailer’s return policy should be unique to their business and the products they sell, but there are several things that any return policy should include to ensure that it’s clear and easy for customers to understand:
+Each retailer’s return policy should be unique to their business and the products they sell, but there are several things that a return policy should include to ensure that it’s clear and easy for customers to understand:

 - The number of days or deadline to return the product.